MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetclassdevsexw.md

 ## -description

-The <b>SetupDiGetClassDevsEx</b> function returns a handle to a <a href="https://msdn.microsoft.com/library/Ff541247(v=VS.85).aspx">device information set</a> that contains requested device information elements for a local or a remote computer.
+The <b>SetupDiGetClassDevsEx</b> function returns a handle to a <a href="devinst.device_information_sets">device information set</a> that contains requested device information elements for a local or a remote computer.

 ## -parameters